lostintangent/workspace-layout/README.md

 ### Selection

 In addition to opening files, you can also indicate whether to select a group of lines within a file, by appending `:<startLine>-<endLine>` to the file path (e.g. `foo.ts:10-30`).
 The ending line is optional, and if you omit it, then only a single line will be selected.
 Both the start and end lines are specified as 1-based integers, and so you can specify the line numbers as you see them within VS Code.

+## View

+If you'd like to control the view that should be displayed by default, you can set the `workspace.view` property to the ID of the view you'd like to display.
+This can refer to either a VS Code built-in view (e.g. the debugger, SCM tab), or a view that's contributed by an extension.
+Additionally, the Workspace Layout extension contributes a special view type called `readme`, which will render the workspace's `README.md` file in a side bar.
+This can be useful if you'd like to display the readme to the left of your default files/terminals, but extend the full height of the editor.

 ## Resetting Layout